movsim/movsim/core/README.md

 Usage
 -----

-To build the MovSim core, type `mvn install` from the MovSim core directory.
+To build the MovSim core with Maven, type `mvn install` from the MovSim `core/` directory.

 MovSim core can be run directly from the command-line.
-To see the MovSim options, type:
+To see the MovSim options, invoke the target by typing e.g.:

-    java -jar target/MovsimCore-1.3.1-SNAPSHOT-jar-with-dependencies.jar -h
+    java -jar target/MovsimCore-1.5.0-SNAPSHOT-jar-with-dependencies.jar -h

 There are a number of predefined simulation scenarios defined in the [_sim_ directory](https://github.com/movsim/movsim/tree/master/sim).
 The `runmovsim` script can be used to run the simulator and gnuplot for plot these scenarios, for example: